 Applauding to the ideals of free market economy and valuing individualistic entrepreneurial success are incompatible with our concerns for environment and common good.

-Raisa Galea notes that, too often, we criticise the consequences while outrightly approving of causes.
+Raisa Galea notes that, too often, we criticise the consequences while outrightly approving of the causes.
 She suggests that applauding to the ideals of free market economy and valuing individualistic entrepreneurial success are incompatible with our concerns for environment and common good.
 Read her essay “If You Wish to Make Malta a Better Place, Don’t Whine—Act on the Causes!” to learn more.

 The landmark report by the UN Intergovernmental Panel on Climate Change (IPCC) warns that carbon emissions would have to be cut by 45% by 2030, if the devastating effects of climate change are to be limited.
 This means that we have only eleven years to radically transform our societies.